omergulen/copycat/README.md

 ```
 You will see a `build` folder generated inside `[PROJECT_HOME]`

-## Adding React app extension to Chrome
+## Adding Testing Extension to Chrome

-In Chrome browser, go to chrome://extensions page and switch on developer mode.
+In Chrome browser, go to `chrome://extensions` page and switch on developer mode.
 This enables the ability to locally install a Chrome extension.

 <img src="https://cdn-images-1.medium.com/max/1600/1*OaygCwLSwLakyTqCADbmDw.png" />